Dining

-The Virginia Distillery Company has made its UK debut with the release of eight American single malt whiskies.
+The Virginia Distillery Company is making its UK debut with the release of eight American single malt whiskies.
 The family-owned producer is introducing both of its core whisky ranges simultaneously, giving UK drinkers a broad view of its house style and production philosophy.

 Founded in 2011, the distillery was the vision of George Moore, an Irishman with a lifelong affection for Scotch single malt and a belief that the style could be authentically reinterpreted in the United States.
 Moore passed away in 2013 before the distillery was completed, and it was his son, Gareth Moore, who chose to carry the project forward, bringing the distillery into operation in the Blue Ridge Mountains of Virginia.